netcanv/netcanv/README.md

 # NetCanv

-A lightweight painting app for painting with other people over the Internet, in real time.
+A lightweight app for painting with other people over the Internet, in real time.

 ![screenshot](contrib/screenshot.png)
 <p align="center">
 A screenshot of my imaginary friend and I painting things together using NetCanv.
 </p>

+NetCanv is supposed to be a competitor for the popular whiteboard app, Google Jamboard.
+Right now it doesn't come close to its level of functionality, but I hope someday it can surpass the proprietary app in terms of features.
+It's already faster, so hey, at least that's something!

 ## Compiling